 Whilst Prince’s built quality is really very good, you really get what you pay for.
 Their entry level rackets are extremely affordable and get the job done, but they’re very bare bones as a result.
 Companies like Yonex might throw in some high tech design features just to be nice, but Prince are trying to get you to buy their better rackets if you can afford them.
 Of course, if you’re willing to pay, Prince’ s high-end rackets are some of the most advanced sports tech around.

 Time to run you through some of the big hitters:

 Young players don’t need to be about to turn pro in order to take advantage of a little high-tech quality.
 The Warrior Elite Junior boasts a good-sized 104 square inch head, with a great sweet spot.
 The GraphAlu (Graphite/Aluminium) composition of the Warrior Elite ESP keeps the racket nice and light, and it is strung using Extreme String Pattern (ESP) design, which can increase spin on the ball by up to 30%.
 With more spin you can get better clearance over the net, as well as excellent shot penetration.

 Big, light, and just fun to play with.
 This is a great junior racket for a young player who’s taking their tennis a little more seriously.
 The GraphAlu and ESP design are great features, and they don’t add so much to the price that the Warrior Elite ESP becomes unaffordable.

-Best for Intermediate Players
+Best for Beginner/Intermediate Players

 The TeXtreme Warrior 100L is a light racket, designed for long, heavy baseline rallies.
 A supremely light frame (255g) with a mid-large head size of 100 square inches, allows for excellent spin and power without sacrificing precision.